MounikaLoka0787475/Capestoneproject_Group8/README.md

 # Capestoneproject_Group8
-This is for Power Trust project
+This is for Power Trust project capstone project